Shikiso/NetSecurity/README.md

 so that the packet looks like it's comming from a different device.
 This is commonly used in SYN DOS attacks.
 (Use wireshark to see the packets with the altered source IP)

+### MAC
+MAC spoofing is the same principle of IP spoofing where the attacker changes their MAC address to look like a different device.
+However it is done differently.
+For MAC spoofing you'll need to manipulate the ARP table in devices.
+This isn't so hard as all devices will send out ARP requests trying to find a MAC address for a host using a IP address.
+To spoof your MAC address simply send out ARP response packets to the target that say you are a different device for exmaple the default gateway.
+I recommend having a look at **https://github.com/davidlares/arp-spoofing/tree/master** since this helped me with trying to create the script.